 Don’t feel guilty when you choose to turn your back—on anything and anyone

 We have all, at one point or another, turned our backs on someone.
-We’ve left behind a significant other that refused to grow up, a friend that was just too toxic or maybe even a family member that was weighing us down.
-You might have felt guilty about it, wondered afterwards how your life and relationship would be if you just held on a little tighter—but it’s hard to see the end of the tunnel when your throat is closing up.
+We’ve left behind a significant other that refused to grow up, a friend that was just too toxic, or maybe even a family member that was weighing us down.
+You might have felt guilty about it, wondered afterward how your life and relationship would be if you just held on a little tighter—but it’s hard to see the end of the tunnel when your throat is closing up.

 There’s no shame in it; you were just trying to survive.

 RELATED: Time to Switch Off: Here’s the Problem with Always-On Culture

 A starting point is just that—a beginning (not an end)

 Oftentimes, we choose to hold onto people because of the history we created with them.
 A significant other was with you when you were desperately trying to look for a job; they taught you what it was like to fall in and be in love.
 Your best friend from grade school stayed with you that afternoon when your mother showed up late to pick you up.
 When spoken about by those who grew up with him, your uncle was actually once a decent and generous guy.